-- • - Develop Mentorship guidelines and encourage the development of more detailed mentorship plans to be implemented. - Establish an internal Municipal database where willing beneficiary groupings with specific needs can be matched with available expertise and knowledge, or where mentors can be identified and linked with needful recipients of mentorship assistance. - Assist Mentors and outcome-based programs financially • through grants. - Retain existing commercial farmer expertise through equity • schemes and mentorship arrangements.
+- Develop Mentorship guidelines and encourage the development of more detailed mentorship plans to be implemented. - Establish an internal Municipal database where willing beneficiary groupings with specific needs can be matched with available expertise and knowledge, or where mentors can be identified and linked with needful recipients of mentorship assistance. - Assist Mentors and outcome-based programs financially through grants. - Retain existing commercial farmer expertise through equity schemes and mentorship arrangements.

-dding and Distribution:
+Value Adding and Distribution:

-ablishment of more value-adding and distribution throughout the al Area will play a positive role in assisting emerging farmers processing of their products.
-The establishment of such should be made attractive through a process of incentivising investors.
+The establishment of more value-adding and distribution throughout the Municipal Area will play a positive role in assisting emerging farmers with the processing of their products.
+The establishment of such facilities should be made attractive through a process of incentivising potential investors.

-owing detail strategies in Table 34 are being proposed in relation ub-focus area:
+The following detail strategies in Table 34 are being proposed in relation to this sub-focus area: